Mark Castillo

 Mark Edward Castillo, (born October 10, 1980) is an American musician.
-He is a former drummer of the deathcore band Emmure, a former drummer of the hard rock band Crossfade, a former drummer of the progressive metal band Between the Buried and Me, and a founding member and current drummer of American metalcore bands Bury Your Dead and Painless.
+He is a former drummer of the deathcore band Emmure, the hard rock band Crossfade and the progressive metal band Between the Buried and Me, and a founding member and current drummer of American metalcore bands Bury Your Dead and Painless.

 Early life

 Castillo attended North Shore Technical High School, Middleton, Massachusetts where he majored in Health Assisting.

 Between The Buried and Me

-Castillo played drums on progressive metal band Between the Buried and Me's 2003 release The Silent Circus.
+Castillo played drums on progressive metalcore band Between the Buried and Me's 2003 release The Silent Circus.

 Bury Your Dead

 In 2001, Castillo and guitarist Brendan "Slim" MacDonald formed a side-project which would later evolve into Bury Your Dead.
 Throughout numerous line-up changes Castillo was ever-present in the band as they released five albums via Victory Records before Castillo departed amicably in December 2010 to join Crossfade.
 Castillo would return from 2011 to 2014 and returning again in 2016.